specklesystems/speckle-docs/user/teklastructures.md

 Tekla Structures has it's own grasshopper plugins, but you can always send it through the speckle systems with our schema builders as well.
 Go to the Tekla Structures specific tab and send beam elements which encompass all geometric elements that are 1D and contour plates which encompasses all geometric elements that are 2D.
 Defining sections will be defined on a name basis, and therefore as long as the catalog sections is defined in the Tekla catalog by name, it will be imported and built correctly.
 Refer to an example similar to this in the [ETABS documentation.](/user/etabs.html)

-## Exploring the Tekla Structures data
+## Exploring the Tekla Structures Data

 To easily explore on object's data and parameters, our [Speckle Web App](/user/web.html) interface can be of great help.
 As well as any other applications that lets you explore the object metadata (eg Grasshopper, Dynamo, Unity, etc).